 Andrew qualified as a solicitor in August 2016, having trained at a leading Scottish firm across their Edinburgh, Glasgow and London offices.

-He joined the commercial litigation department at Stevens & Bolton in September 2018, having spent just under two years in the dispute resolution department of a commercial firm in London.
+He joined the commercial litigation practice at Stevens & Bolton in September 2018, having spent just under two years in the dispute resolution team of a commercial firm in London.

 Andrew acts for a range of clients, from high-net-worth individuals and owner-managed businesses to technology start-up companies, well-known UK franchise companies and global technology manufacturers.